IliaIlyin/DirectoryAccessChecker/README.md

 ```
 cd Debug
 ```
-Now, you are ready to run the program.
+Now you are ready to run the program.

 # Exploitation guide
 Once you get the executable file, you can start using the project.
 The program accepts an absolute path to the directory and occupies it,